bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 just "Sass"), provides a more concise way of writing CSS.
 It uses indentation rather than brackets to indicate the nesting of selectors and newlines rather than semicolons to separate properties.
-Files using this syntax have the .sass extension.\"
+Files using this syntax have the .sass extension.&quot;

 This example highlights these differences.